 In passive mode FTP, the FTP client initiates both connections to the server.
 When opening an FTP connection, the client opens two random unprivileged ports, lets say N and N+1.
 The first port contacts the server on port 21, but instead of then issuing a PORT command and allowing the server to connect back to its data port, the client will issue the PASV command.
 The result of this is that the server then opens a random unprivileged port lets say P and sends the PORTcommand back to the client.
 The client then initiates the connection from port N+1 to port P on the server to transfer data.

 This method of FTP is insecure, as a random unprivileged port is opened on the Server.
 This is a potential security issue and it isn't advisable to use the Passive mode of FTP.

-All SNETHUB.Com Windows and Linux web servers support both Active as well as Passive modes.
+All SNETHUB.Com (Matrix Infoweb) Windows and Linux web servers support both Active as well as Passive modes.

 All popular FTP software allow users to select the data connection mode (Active or Passive), when uploading/downloading data to a web server.